AnyChart/docs.anychart.com/Stock_Charts/Series/OHLC.md

 ### Hovered state

 When a point is hovered, stock behaves differently from basic charts.
 A point is highlighted with a crosshair instead of different color.
-A crosshair, which is identified as {api:anychart.core.stock.Plot#dateTimeHighlighter}.dateTimeHighlighter(){api}, can be adjusted: it's possible to change its color, thickness, - the same params that both stroke types have.
+A crosshair, which is identified as {api:anychart.core.stock.Plot#dateTimeHighlighter}.dateTimeHighlighter(){api}, can be adjusted: it's possible to change its color, thickness, dash pattern, line joining type and line cap - the same params that both stroke types have.
+Look through the API to know more.
 Let's edit the highlighter of the upper plot.

 ```
+	// highlighter (crosshair) adjusting
+    chart.plot(0).dateTimeHighlighter("#0000FF", 0.5);
 ```

 {sample}STOCK\_OHLC\_05{sample}